Frequently Asked Questions

 Low scores can be caused by running Geekbench while other apps are open or while your device is in low-power mode.
 Low scores can also be caused by hardware issues, which Primate Labs does not diagnose.
 It is recommended that you consult a local service center or Apple Store if you suspect that hardware issues may be present.
 If the problem persists after accounting for these factors and you believe that it is software-related, please let us know and we will follow up as soon as possible.

 To run CUDA tests on macOS, your device will need to have an NVIDIA video card as well as the CUDA drivers for macOS.
 The drivers are available for download from the following locations:

-There are currently two known issues with Geekbench's identification of devices:
+There are currently several known issues with Geekbench's identification of devices:

 - OnePlus 3T devices are identified as OnePlus 3 devices

 - Samsung Galaxy S8 models with Exynos processors are identified as having Snapdragon processors.